Quansight/Quansight-website/apps/labs/posts/sympy-documentation.md

 description: "SymPy's documentation has received many significant improvements over the past two years thanks to funding by the Chan Zuckerberg Initiative."
 category: [Community, Developer Workflows, OSS Experience]
 featuredImage:
-  src: /posts/sympy-documentation/sympy-112-docs-main-page.png
+  src: /posts/sympy-documentation/sympy-logo-2-1.png
-  alt: 'Main page of the SymPy 1.12 documentation (October 2023).'
+  alt: 'SymPy logo'
 hero:
-  imageSrc: /posts/sympy-documentation/sympy-112-docs-main-page.png
+  imageSrc: /posts/sympy-documentation/sympy-docs-hero-composite-135pct-yshift2.png
-  imageAlt: 'Main page of the SymPy 1.12 documentation (October 2023).'
+  imageAlt: 'Main page of the SymPy 1.12 documentation (October 2023), composited with samples of internal SymPy code.'
 ---

 The Chan Zuckerberg Initiative (CZI) has funded SymPy as part of Cycle 4 of its